salesforce/fack/README.md

 Visibilty may be an issue.

 # Principles
-1. __Open Source__.
-This should be reusable as far as possible.
-Nothing in the tool should be hardcoded to Salesforce or any team in Salesforce.
-The tool has clear deployment and development instructions.
-2. __API first__.
+1. __API first__.
 The end user interactions will likely happen through other bots and applications.
 So, the service should be API first.
-3. __Multi-tenant__.
-Different teams should be able to share the same technology, without mixing their data.
+2. __Multi-tenant__.
+Different teams should be able to share the same app, without mixing their data.

 # Design